All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Stock Shōnen Rival: All of the Worst Generation, except Killer and Zoro, are rivals to Luffy since they all aim to become the new Pirate King, but Kid is the only one to fit this character archetype.
-Aside of being the most prominent Supernova besides Trafalgar Law, Eustass Kid is insane, violent and often butts with Luffy.
-It gets almost parodistical when Kid and Luffy as prisoners in Udon, turns the forced works into a competion.
+Aside from being the most prominent Supernova besides Trafalgar Law, Eustass Kid is insane, violent, and often butts with Luffy.
+It gets almost parodistical when Kid and Luffy, as prisoners in Udon, turn the forced works into a competition.

 - Surprisingly Similar Characters: Kid's English dub voice actor Justin Cook also voices Eijirou Kirishima from My Hero Academia.
 Both characters have spiky red hair, boisterous personalities, and facial scars.
 Both are muscular and their fighting styles revolve around sharp implements (Kirishima's jagged fists from his Super Toughness and the sharp metal that Kid manipulates with his Devil Fruit).
 Even their best friends are both blondes whose first names start with a K. However, Kirishima is a heroic Nice Guy while Kid is an excessively violent pirate.